h44z/wg-portal/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/h44z/wg-portal) [![Docker Pulls](https://img.shields.io/docker/pulls/h44z/wg-portal.svg)](https://hub.docker.com/r/h44z/wg-portal/)

-A simple web base configuration portal for [WireGuard](https://wireguard.com).
+A simple, web based configuration portal for [WireGuard](https://wireguard.com).
 The portal uses the WireGuard [wgctrl](https://github.com/WireGuard/wgctrl-go) library to manage the VPN interface.
 This allows for seamless activation or deactivation of new users, without disturbing existing VPN connections.

-The configuration portal is designed to use LDAP (Active Directory) as a user source for authentication and profile data.
+The configuration portal currently supports using SQLite, MySQL as a user source for authentication and profile data.
-It still can be used without LDAP by using a predefined administrator account.
-Some features like mass creation of accounts will only be available in combination with LDAP.
+It also supports LDAP (Active Directory or OpenLDAP) as authentication provider.

 ## Features
  * Self-hosted and web based